mr-mrig/GymProject/GymProject.Infrastructure/MigrationSQLScripts/Readme.md

+﻿
+# PRELIMINARY STEP:
+# Before Code-first DB
+# Move to the project to be built
+cd .\GymProject.Infrastructure

-﻿# To Add custom SQL script to migrations:
+# To Add custom SQL script to migrations:

 1. dotnet ef migrations add Test